Itamichan/CG_photography/testing/testing.md

 ## DevTools

+Was used for:
-In order to test the responsiveness of the web page the Google Chrome DevTools were used extensively.
+* Testing the responsiveness of the web page.

-I added media query for font size and image size in order to ensure their proper size and placement on different screen sizes.
+    * As an outcome I added media query for font size and image size in order to ensure their proper size and placement on different screen sizes.

-All main sections were put in Bootstrap containers in order to have easy flow of column on different screen sizes.
+    * All main sections were put in Bootstrap containers in order to have easy flow of columns on different screen sizes.

-The DevTools were used the most extensively from all types of testing.
-They allowed to identify cases of less responsive parts of the web page.
-In the same, time they allowed to quickly try different solutions and see how the page responds to them.
+* Debugging - which allowed to identify incorrect use of bootstrap or CSS.

-As a result the web page looks good on all devices, such as mobile, tablet or desktop.
+As a result the web page looks good on all devices, such as mobile, tablet and desktop.

 ## Manual Testing

-In order to ensure that all links are working correctly a manual testing was performed.
+Was used for:
+* To test links functionality.
 As a result several dead links were found and updated.

-Manual testing was also used to see the flow and intuitiveness of the content placement.
+* To assess the flow and intuitiveness of the content placement.
+* To see web page's performance in different browsers, such as Chrome, Firefox and Safari.

 ## User testing

-At the point when the web page was 95% done I put the link to the live web page on #peer-code-review channel on Slack as well I sent it to several friends and acquaintances.
+At the point when the web page was 95% done I put the link to the live web page on #peer-code-review channel on Slack.
+In the same time I sent it to several friends and acquaintances.

 ### #peer-code-review